dkean/Sikuli12.11/README.md

 - implement some requests, that fit with what i am already revising
 - get it working with Java 7 AND Java 6
 - make it working with OpenCV 2.4 and Tesseract 3 (without adding features)
-- assure, that everything still works, that works with X-1.0rc3-r930
+- assure, that everything (nearly ;-) still works, that works with X-1.0rc3-r930

 Part 2:
 -------